Identity checks, police and detention

 Police checks are frequent in France (on public transport, in stations, in the street, etc).

 You can be arrested in the event of an identity check - to check whether you have the right to stay in France - and/or if you are suspected of breaking the law.
-If you are undocumented and you are arrested, you risk an Obligation de Quitter le Territoire Français (OQTF) (obligation to leave French territory) and, sometimes, house arrest or imprisonment in a Centre de Rétention Administrative (CRA) (administrative detention centre).
+If you are undocumented and you are arrested, you risk an Obligation de Quitter le Territoire Français (OQTF) (obligation to leave French territory) and, sometimes, house arrest or imprisonment in a Centre de Rétention Administrative (CRA) (administrative detention centre) which is a prison for people who have no documents allowing them to be ‘legally’ in France.

 General advice